Kitware/CMake/Help/manual/cmake-packages.7.rst

-Config-file packages are provided by upstream vendors as part of development packages, that is, they belong with the header files and any other files provided to assist downsteams in using the package.
+Config-file packages are provided by upstream vendors as part of development packages, that is, they belong with the header files and any other files provided to assist downstreams in using the package.

 A set of variables which provide package status information are also set automatically when using a config-file package.
 The ``<Package>_FOUND``